daviddwlee84/EEGViewer/README.md

     viewer.AnimatedDoubleSignal(channel1, channel2, speed) % Plot animated two signal symmetrically. (default speed is 2)
     viewer.AnimatedMultipleSignal(channelList, speed) % Plot all animated signal in channelList (must be even number, default speed is 2)
     ```
+8. Slider Double Singal Plot

+    ```matlab
+    viewer.SliderDoublePlot(channel1, channel2, secLength) % Show only the range of time period on screen
+    ```
+    Ps.
+It share the animatemaxlength global variable and same setting of Animated Plot function in AddAuxiliaryInformation for now.

 * Quick view of data